 TransMedics Group (NASDAQ:TMDX) is transforming the standard of care in solid organ transplants in order to increase the number of organ transplants and improve clinical outcomes.

-“We are addressing the unmet need for more and better organs for transplantation,” Waleed Hassanein, M.D., says in an interview with BioTuesdays.
+“We are addressing the unmet need for more and better organs for transplantation,” Waleed Hassanein, M.D., President and CEO, says in an interview with BioTuesdays.

 “We have developed technologies to preserve organ quality, assess organ viability prior to transplant, and potentially increase the utilization of donor organs for the treatment of end-stage heart, lung, and liver failure.”

 Last month, an FDA advisory committee reviewed clinical evidence from the company’s Organ Care System (OCS) Heart pivotal trial and voted in favor of approval of OCS Heart for commercial use in the U.S.